-We found out that out of the 1,463 clicks generated on Facebook only 367 corresponding sessions recorded on Google analytics.
+We found that out of the 1,463 clicks generated on Facebook only 367 corresponding sessions recorded on Google analytics.
 This means that 75% of the clicks we paid for, never translated into sessions.
-We understand that there is always a discrepancy between Facebook clicks and sessions due to the different process of counting each, however the discrepancy ratio for other campaigns that don’t target audience network varies between 25% to 30% and slightly higher for campaigns that have carousel ads because users can click multiple cards resulting only in one corresponding session.
+We understand that there is always a discrepancy between Facebook clicks and sessions due to the different process of counting each, however, the discrepancy ratio for other campaigns that don’t target audience network varies between 25% to 30% and slightly higher for campaigns that have carousel ads because users can click multiple cards resulting only in one corresponding session.

 This will raise the question that there might have been some tracking issue with the Google Analytics tag.
-The UTMs might have dropped due to redirects, the loading time of the website is so high or any other reason.
+The UTMs might have dropped due to redirects, the loading time of the website is so high, or any other reason.

 Actually, we double-checked everything, did some tests and the tracking seemed to be working properly.
-Especially that the only FB campaign that has a huge difference between session and clicks is the campaign has the audience network turned on!
+Especially that the only FB campaign that has a huge difference between session and clicks is the campaign that has the audience network turned on!